 Kathy Winter

-Kathy Winter co-presented on the Information Risk Assessment process, detailing its refinement to better support campus initiatives and its incorporation of recent legislative changes.
+Kathy Winter co-presented on the Information Risk Assessment process, providing an overview of its refinement to support various campus initiatives and incorporating recent legislative changes.

 Koorus Bookan